Sha-a-Gi/meptrgeo/README.md

 * Q: I found a bug not on the TODO list, what should I do?
-* A: Live with it, fix your local copy, or create a project fork and manage it yourself.
+* A: Open an issue for the repository.

 * Q: How should I contact you?
-* A: <Protonmail address>
+* A: meptrgeo at protonmail dot com

 * Q: Will you respond?